Dwyane Wade: Philanthropy

 Wade is well known for his philanthropic involvement.
-In 2003, he founded The Wade's World Foundation, which provides support to community-based organizations that promote education, health, and social skills for children in at-risk situations.
+In 2003, Wade founded The Wade's World Foundation, which provides support to community-based organizations that promote education, health, and social skills for children in at-risk situations.
 He hosts a variety of community outreach programs in Chicago and South Florida.
-In 2008, he announced his partnership with former teammate Alonzo Mourning's charitable foundation and co-hosted ZO's Summer Groove, an annual summer event.
+In 2008, Wade announced his partnership with former teammate Alonzo Mourning's charitable foundation and co-hosted ZO's Summer Groove, an annual summer event.
 On December 24, 2008, Wade purchased a new home for a South Florida woman whose nephew accidentally burned down the family home.
-In addition, Wade donated furnishings, clothing and gifts to the family.
+Wade also donated furnishings, clothing, and gifts to the family.

-After breaking his own Miami Heat single-season scoring record, Wade gave the jersey he wore in that night's victory to 8-year-old Michael Stolzenberg, an avid Heat fan who lost his hands and feet due to a bacterial infection.
+After breaking his own Miami Heat single-season scoring record, Wade gave the jersey he wore in that night's victory to eight-year-old Michael Stolzenberg, an avid Heat fan who lost his hands and feet due to a bacterial infection.
 Wade stated that he knew Stolzenberg previously and wished to add to his collection of Heat memorabilia.
 Wade is known for visiting other sick children, usually in private to avoid the media spotlight.

 In September 2009, Wade donated money from his foundation to keep the Robbins, Illinois public library from having to shut down.
 He handed library director Priscilla Coatney a $25,000 check in order to resurrect the building.
 In January 2010, Wade and Mourning co-founded The Athletes Relief Fund for Haiti", which raised money to help the victims of the 2010 Haiti earthquake.
 In the three days after the fund began soliciting donations from athletes, Wade announced that the "Athletes Relief Fund for Haiti" had already raised over $800,000.
 Wade stated, "I expected nothing less from my friends and colleagues in the sports community, our commitment to this cause knows no bounds, and we will continue to accept any and all donations throughout the days ahead."
 Wade is also an avid supporter of St. Jude Children's Research Hospital and served as an Ambassador for their Hoops for St. Jude basketball initiative.

 Religion

 Wade is a Christian and chose the number 3 throughout most of his career because it represents the Holy Trinity.
-He tithes 10% of his salary to a church in Chicago.
 His mother, Jolinda, strengthened her ties to Christianity in 2001 after years of drug problems.
-She served as a minister during her final prison sentence in 2002 and 2003.
-She was ordained as a Baptist minister in January 2007 and formed the non-denominational Temple of Praise Binding and Loosing Ministry in Chicago.
+Jolinda served as a minister during her final prison sentence in 2002 and 2003.
+Jolinda was ordained as a Baptist minister in January 2007 and formed the non-denominational Temple of Praise Binding and Loosing Ministry in Chicago.
 In May 2008, Wade purchased a church building for his mother's ministry.
+He tithes 10% of his salary to his mother's church.